Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 \subsubsection{Cryopreservation}

-Cryopreservation is the procedure of preserving the biological tissues with making the less serious failures to the physical and functional properties.
-Such preservation is achieved exposing the tissues to very low cryogenic temperature involving a larger heat removal rate.
-The Pennes Bio-heat model is used to two dimensional numerical modeling of the cryopreservation operation.
-In details, using the Finite Volume Method for discretization while utilizing the Tri-Diagonal Matrix Algorithm to solve the discretized algebraic equations, the temperature distribution is obtained~\cite{Sukumar2019}.
-Moreover, the solid-liquid interfaces is tracked with the Enthalpy-Porosity method during the freezing process.
-In the abovementioned modeling, two cases with different method of treating the tissue freezing implying from one side and the two sides are studied.
+Cryopreservation is a procedure preserving the biological tissues while making the less severe failures to the physical and functional properties.
+Such preservation is achieved by exposing the tissues to very low cryogenic temperatures involving a more significant heat removal rate.
+The Pennes bioheat model is used for two-dimensional numerical modeling of the cryopreservation operation.
+In detail, using the Finite Volume Method for discretization while utilizing the Tridiagonal Matrix Algorithm to solve the discretized algebraic equations, the temperature distribution is obtained \cite{Sukumar2019}.
+Moreover, the solid-liquid interface is tracked with the Enthalpy-Porosity method during the freezing process.
+In the abovementioned modeling, two cases with different methods of treating the tissue freezing implying from one side and the two sides are studied.

-It is maintained that the freezing rate of tissue is doubled as the cooling process is changed from one-side freezing to the two-side one.
+It is found that the freezing rate of tissue is doubled as the cooling process is changed from one-side freezing to the two-side one.
 More importantly, the lower value of blood perfusion rate is observed to lead to the lower value of the final temperature of the tissue.
-Put differently, the tissue with high blood perfusion rate will be freezed to the lower cooling medium temperature.
-The metabolic heat generation has found to take no substantial role in the temperature profile of the healthy tissue.
-To conclude this section, we emphasis that the essential and useful extension of these studies is perusal of the more realistic cases of three dimensional systems.
-In other words, the future investigations should be devoted to the more reliable and accurate three-dimensional study of the bio-heat problems.
+In other words, the tissue with a high blood perfusion rate will freeze to the lower cooling medium temperature.
+The metabolic heat generation has been found to take no substantial role in the temperature profile of the healthy tissue.
+To conclude this section, we emphasize that these studies' essential and useful extension treats the more realistic cases of three-dimensional systems.
+In other words, future investigations should be devoted to the more reliable and accurate three-dimensional study of bioheat problems.